 The underlying nature of time in temporal logics is linear. i.e. at each moment in time there is a single successor moment, several model-checking tools use LTL as a property specification language.
 The model checker SPIN is a prominent example of such an automated verification tool.

-2.1.4.1 Syntax of LTL ≔
+2.1.4.1 Definition Syntax of LTL

+LTL formulae over the set AP of atomic proposition are formed according to the following gramma:

+φ :≔ true a φ1 ∧ φ2 ¬φ Οφ | φ1 U φ2

+where a ∈ AP.

 The basic ingredients of LTL-formulae are atomic propositions (state labels a ∈ AP), the Boolean connectors like conjunction ∧ , and negation ￢, and two basic temporal modalities O (pronounced “next”) and U (pronounced “until”).

 The atomic proposition a ∈ AP stands for the state label in a transition system.
 Typically, the atoms are assertions about the values of control variables (e.g., locations in program graphs) or the values of program variables.

 The O -modality is a unary prefix operator and requires a single LTL formula as argument.
 Formula φ holds at the current moment, if φ holds in the next “step”.

 The U-modality is a binary infix operator and requires two LTL formulae as argument.
 Formula φ1 Uφ2 holds at the current moment, if there is some future moment for which φ2 holds and φ1 holds at all moments until that future moment.

-There are 2 additional temporal operators :
+There are 2 additional temporal operators:

 ◊ “eventually” (eventually in the future)

 □ “always” (now and forever in the future)

 By combining the temporal modalities ◊ and □, new temporal modalities are obtained

 □◊φ “infinitely often φ”

 ◊□φ “eventually forever φ”

 2.1.4.2 Semantics of LTL over Paths and States

 LTL formulae stands for properties of paths (or in fact their trace).
 This means that a path can either fulfill an LTL-formula or not.
 To precisely formulate when a path satisfies an LTL formula, we proceed as follows.
 First, the semantics of LTL formula φ is defined as a language Words(φ) that contains all infinite words over the alphabet 2AP that satisfy φ.
 That is, to every LTL formula a single LT property is associated.
 Then, the semantics is extended to an interpretation over paths and states of a transition system.